agalue/onmsctl/README.md

 * Send events to OpenNMS, to replace `send-event.pl`.
 The user will be able to choose between using TCP 5817 or the ReST API for this purpose.

 * Reload daemons configuration; for example `onmsctl daemon reload Pollerd`.
-This should include the list of reloadable daemons, and requires a way to send events through ReST.
+This should include the list of reloadable daemons and requires a way to send events through ReST.

 * Search for entities.
 The idea is to provide a way to build a search expression that will be translated into a [FIQL](https://fiql-parser.readthedocs.io/en/stable/usage.html) expression and use the ReST API v2 of OpenNMS to search for events, alarms, nodes, etc.